starship/starship/docs/de-DE/config/README.md

 ### Default Prompt Format

 The default `format` is used to define the format of the prompt, if empty or no `format` is provided.
-The default is as shown:
+Die Standardwerte sind folgende:

 ```toml
 format = "$all"